Jalen Hurts accounts for 3 TDs and Eagles beat Steelers 27-13 for franchise-best 10th straight win

 Hurts also had a rushing touchdown on a tush push for the Eagles (12-2), who were denied a shot a clinching the NFC East when Washington beat New Orleans earlier in the day.
 AFC North-leading Pittsburgh (10-4) lost for the second time in nine games but clinched a playoff spot thanks to losses by Miami and Indianapolis.

-The Steelers lost star linebacker T.J Watt to an apparent foot injury after he chased down Hurts in the fourth quarter.
-Watt, who leads the Steelers with 11 1/2 sacks, was checked out in the medical tent and did not return.
+Steelers coach Mike Tomlin said the playoff berth wasn’t all that important under the circumstances.

-Hurts and the Eagles’ offense still weren’t dynamic a week after both Smith and Brown griped about a lack of catches in a win over Carolina.
-Hurts and Brown faced scrutiny later in the week when injured defensive end Brandon Graham appeared on a Philadelphia sports radio station and suggested there was friction between the Pro Bowl duo.
+“Not as I stand here today.
+We had a game to play today.
+We wanted to win it and we didn’t,” he said.
+“Some of that other stuff is less relevant to us.”

-Brown, who walked gingerly on the sideline late in the game, had eight catches for 110 yards and Smith had 11 for 109 yards a week after they combined for only eight catches and 80 yards.
+The Steelers lost star linebacker T.J Watt to an ankle injury after he chased down Hurts in the fourth quarter.
+Watt, who leads the Steelers with 11 1/2 sacks, said he was in “wait-and-see” mode for next week’s division showdown at Baltimore.
+The 30-year-old former defensive player of the year came away with a rolled ankle that he didn’t necessarily believe was a serious injury.

 The Steelers haven’t won at Philadelphia since Oct.
 24, 1965.